 Michael J. Watza heads the governmental litigation and affairs practice at the Kitch firm.
 Mr. Watza's areas of concentration include litigated, legislative and administrative solutions on behalf of municipal, non profit and private sector clients in the areas of Telecommunications, Energy, Complex Litigation and Legislative Consulting.

-Mr. Watza serves as general counsel for a consortium of several dozen Michigan municipalities with unique interest in local government right-of-way issues and as special projects counsel for the Michigan Municipal Risk Management Authority.
+Mr. Watza serves as general counsel for PROTEC, a consortium of several dozen Michigan municipalities with unique interest in local government right-of-way issues and as special projects counsel for the Michigan Municipal Risk Management Authority.

 Mr. Watza serves as a member of the Michigan Gaming Control Board and as chairman of the City of Novi Economic Development Corporation.
 He also is a council member of the Michigan State Bar Association Public Corporation Law Section and Administrative Law Section, and a member of the Covenant House Central School Board of Directors in Detroit, Michigan.

 Mr. Watza serves as chairman of a panel of the Michigan Attorney Grievance Commission.
-He has been an adjunct member of the Michigan State University Law School faculty, teaching "Ethics and the Practice of Law," and Communications Law and Policy and currently serves as a commercial mediator for the Wayne County Mediation Tribunal.
+He is an adjunct member of the Michigan State University Law School faculty, teaching "Ethics and the Practice of Law," and Communications Law and Policy and currently serves as a commercial mediator for the Wayne County Mediation Tribunal.

-Mr. Watza was named a Michigan Super Lawyer in 2007 and 2012.
+Mr. Watza was named a Michigan Super Lawyer in 2007 and 2012-2017.
 Only five percent of the attorneys in the state are named Super Lawyers.
 Also, Mr. Watza was selected by dBusiness Magazine as a Top Lawyer in Michigan in the field of energy law.

 He is AV® Peer Review Rated by LexisNexis/Martindale-Hubbell.
 The AV Peer Review rating is the highest rating allowed.
 It attests to a lawyer’s legal ability and professional ethics, and reflects the confidential opinions of the Bar and the Judiciary.